 Instead of exercising options, investors can choose to sell their options contracts to other market participants.
 By selling options, investors can capitalize on any remaining time value and profit from the sale without exercising the options.

 Once options contracts reach their expiration dates, several outcomes are possible.
-Let’s explore what happens after expiration:
+Let’s explore what happens when call/put options expire in the money and out of the money.

 If an option is in-the-money (the underlying asset’s price favors the holder), it will likely be automatically exercised by the options clearinghouse.
 The investor will either buy or sell the underlying asset at the predetermined strike price.